-The left panel of Fig. 4 shows the decline in hours in SSS and non-SSS jobs in high- and low-density commuting zones.
-We define high-density commuting zones as the most dense commuting zones that can jointly account for 50% of US employment in 2015.
+The left panel of Figure 4 shows the decline in hours in SSS and non-SSS jobs in high- and low-density commuting zones.
+We define dense commuting zones as the most dense commuting zones that can jointly account for 50% of US employment in 2015.
 Strikingly, SSS workers were similarly affected regardless of where they worked, showing how the ability to work remotely insulates workers from shocks to their local labor market.
 The pandemic presented a much more severe shock to the hours of non-SSS workers, including consumer service workers.
-Importantly, as predicted by our mechanism, non-SSS workers in big cities are hit much harder than their counterparts in small cities.
+Importantly, as predicted by our mechanism, non-SSS workers in big cities are much harder hit than their counterparts in small cities.